dell/csm-docs/content/docs/observability/deployment/helm.md

 dell/karavi-observability       1.0.1           1.0.0           CSM for Observability is part of the [Container...
 ```

+>Note: If using cert-manager CustomResourceDefinitions older than v1.5.3, delete the old CRDs and install v1.5.3 of the CRDs prior to upgrade.
+See [Prerequisites](#prerequisites) for location of CRDs.

 Upgrade to the latest CSM for Observability release:

 ```console